leangjia/blender_docs/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 Filters
 ^^^^^^^

-Only Selected
+Only Show Selected
    Only include keyframes related to the selected objects and data.
-Display Hidden
+Show Hidden
    Include keyframes from objects or bones that are not visible.
-Show Errors
+Only Show Errors
    Only include curves and drivers that are disabled or have errors.
    Useful for debugging.